 Want to close more sales?
-Of course, you do!
+Of course you do!
 But you can’t do that if you’re dogged by poor pitching techniques.
 Reboot your presentation with these effective roofing sales pitch tips to help boost your close ratio.

 1. Sell value.

 As they say: Sell the sizzle, not the steak.
 Sure, the homeowner needs a new roof (or gutters or siding), but what he or she really wants is a roofing contractor who will provide quality product and workmanship while protecting the property.
 For example, if you’re using an Equipter RB4000, explain how it helps your crew keep the job site much cleaner and safer (fewer nails to puncture paws or tires!).
 Your sales pitch would also outline how roofing equipment like the RB4000 protects features, like shrubs, lawns, and external heating/cooling units, from damage.
 Equipter customers also gain access to the Equipter HUB to make marketing and selling their services even easier.

 2. Listen to the homeowner.